Register renaming: Problem approach

 Programs are composed of instructions which operate on values.
 The instructions must name these values in order to distinguish them from one another.
 A typical instruction might say: add $x$ and $y$ and put the result in $z$.
 In this instruction, $x$, $y$ and $z$ are the names of storage locations.

 It is common for the values being manipulated to be used several times in succession.
 Register machines take advantage of this by introducing a number of processor registers, which are high-speed memory locations that hold these values.
-Instructions that use the registers as intermediate values will run much faster than those that access main memory.
-This performance increase is a key design element of the RISC processor design, which uses registers for all of its primary math and logical instructions.
+Since register access is typically much faster than accessing memory, high-performance code and processors try to operate on registers when possible.
 The collection of registers in a particular design is known as its register file.

 Individual registers in the file are referred to by number in the machine code.
 Encoding a number in the machine code requires several bits.
 For instance, in the Zilog Z80 there were eight general-purpose registers in the file.
 To select one of eight values requires three bits, as 2^{3} = 8.
-More registers in the file will result in better performance, as more temporary values can be held in the file and thus avoid the expensive operations of saving or loading from memory.
+More architectural (logical) registers of the same width and type can result in better performance, as more temporary values can be held in registers and thus avoid the expensive operations of saving or loading from memory.
+Similarly, wider registers that can hold more data can also improve performance, if the workload can make use of that.
 Generally, more modern processors and those with larger instruction words will use more registers when possible.
 For example, the IA-32 instruction set architecture has 8 general purpose registers, x86-64 has 16, many RISCs have 32, and IA-64 has 128.

 The advantages of a larger register file are offset by the need to use more bits to encode the register number.
 For instance, in a system using 32-bit instructions, you might wish to have three registers, such that you can perform operations of the type $z$ = $x + y$.
 If the register file contains 32 entries, each one of the references will require 5 bits, and the set of three registers thus takes up 15 bits, leaving 17 to encode the operation and other information.
 Expanding the register file to 64 entries would require 6 bits, a total of 18 bits.
 While this may result in faster performance, it also means there are fewer bits left over for encoding the instruction.
 This leads to an effort to balance the size of the file with the number of possible instructions.